 Everyone (including your baby) who flies internationally needs their own passport and boarding pass.
 This applies to whether or not your baby sits in your lap or sits in a purchased seat.

 If your destination requires a travel visa, your infant will also need a visa.
-If you’re traveling by land or sea, babies only need their birth certificate.
+If you’re traveling by land or sea, babies only need their birth certificates.

 Travel Tip: Keep Digital Copies of All Your Documents

 Flying definitely goes more smoothly now that we organize and prepare our documents beforehand.
-They even all go in a folder for easy access in our carry on bag to make sure they don’t get accidentally gate checked.
+The paperwork even all go in a folder for easy access in our carry-on bag to make sure they don’t get accidentally gate-checked.

 We always hear horror stories of people losing their ID overseas.
 So we also recommend keeping digital copies of your documents on hand.

-The best tip we can give you when flying with an infant is always allow for extra time.
-Extra time to pack.
+The best tip we can give you when flying with an infant is always to allow for extra time: Extra time to pack.
 Extra time to get to the airport.
 Plus, extra time to get through airport security.

 Trust us, it’s not worth the extra stress of being on a time crunch when you could possibly have a crying baby or travel hiccup on your hand!

 Then, all you have to think about is takeoff and landing and now you’re all set to enjoy your vacation!